Virtual states and exponential decay in small-scale dynamo: Definition of parameters

 where $V$ is the characteristic velocity scale and $L,T$ are the correlation length and time of the largest-scale vortices; on the other hand, from the definition of the correlation time it follows

 Thus, we get

-However, this is only a rough estimate to the order of magnitude, since different simulations use different definitions of $L$.
+However, this is only a rough estimate to the order of magnitude: actually, different simulations use different definitions of $L$, as it is associated to the pumping scale.
+Turbulence properties are not universal at these scales, and the resulting values of Rm may differ from (\ref{Rm-X}).
 For more accurate comparison of $X$ and $Rm$ , one has to investigate the properties of $b(r)$ used in every particular simulation.
-An attempt of such an accurate analysis will be made in our paper \cite{paper140}.
+An attempt of such an accurate analysis will be made in our paper \cite{kopyev2026preparation}.